BrownCSCI1430/glossary/COURSE_CONTENT.md

 ## 8.2 Stereo Vision

 ### Disparity
-The difference in image location of an object seen by the two cameras in stereo vision, resulting from the horizontal separation of the cameras.
+The difference in distance between the object location seen by the two cameras in stereo vision, resulting from the horizontal separation of the cameras.

 ---